JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 The AFIP infrastructure is replicated in two separate environments, **testing** and **production**.

-Testing is provided so that the companies can test their databases until they are ready to move into the **Production** environment.
+Testing is provided so that the companies can test their databases until they are ready to move into the production* environment.
 As these two environments are completely isolated from each other, the digital certificates of one instance are not valid in the other one.

-To select a database environment, go to :menuselection:`Accounting --> Settings --> Argentinean Localization` and choose either :guilabel:`Prueba (Testing)` or :guilabel:`Produccion (Production)`.
+To select a database environment, go to :menuselection:`Accounting app --> Settings --> Argentinean Localization` and choose either :guilabel:`Prueba (Testing)` or :guilabel:`Produccion (Production)`.

 .. image:: argentina/select-environment.png
-   :align: center
    :alt: Select AFIP database environment: Testing or Production.

 AFIP certificates